Average Cost of Food per Month for a College Student

 • College students spend on average $410 a month eating off-campus.

-• A vegan diet cooked exclusively at home averages $155 a month for a college student.
+• A vegan diet cooked exclusively at home averages $281 a month.

 Related Reports Include Average Cost of College Textbooks | Average Student Loan Payment | Cost of a College Class or Credit Hour | Average Cost of College & Tuition | Average Cost of College by State